 How the HOD species are formed and distributed was visualized using the Spero microscope during deuteron/proton exchange between deuterium oxide and water streams inside a microfluidic cell.

-The Spero's exceptional real-time imaging capabilities facilitate the observation of diffusion, flow dynamics, advection and reaction products at full 30 fps video with a 1.4 µm per pixel resolution at the users preferred infrared frequencies.
+The Spero's exceptional real-time imaging capabilities facilitate the observation of diffusion, flow dynamics, advection and reaction products at a full 30 fps video with a 1.4 µm per pixel resolution at the users' preferred infrared frequencies.
 Absorption time histories for any pixel can be taken out from the video frames.
 Finally, full data cubes can be measured, and each spectrum can be extracted for analysis.